 .

-.........Bored and depressed, a young man in New York City heads north to sign on with a whaling ship in order to “see the watery part of the world.”
+.........Bored and depressed, a young man in New York City heads north to sign on with a whaling ship in order to “see the watery part of the world” (Chapter 1).
 Such a cure for melancholy, he says, substitutes for “pistol and ball” or the ancient Roman way of ending it all: throwing oneself upon a sword.
 His name is Ishmael.
 His destination is Nantucket, Massachusetts.

 .........On Sunday Ishmael sees many other whalers from around the world on the streets of New Bedford and attends a service at a chapel in which the clergyman, Father Mapple, preaches a sermon on Jonah and the whale and exhorts his listeners to obey the will of God, not the will of wayward man.
-Jonah, an Old Testament prophet, abandoned his mission to preach against wickedness at Nineveh and instead went to sea to escape his destiny.
-When a powerful storm threatens his ship, he admits to the crew members that he is the cause of it, for God is angry with him, and they cast him overboard.
-A whale swallows him, holding him inside for three days, then vomits him out after Jonah prays for deliverance and agrees to do God’s bidding in Nineveh.
+Jonah, an Old Testament prophet, abandoned his mission preaching against wickedness at Ninevehto go to sea.
+When a powerful storm threatened his ship, he admitted to the crew members that he was the cause of it, for God was angry with him, and they cast him overboard.
+A whale swallowed him, holding him inside for three days, then vomited him out after Jonah prayed for deliverance and agreed to do God’s bidding in Nineveh.

 .........After the ship takes on food and other supplies, it sets sail on Christmas Day for a three-year voyage.
 Ishmael is proud to be a whaler, for whaling is one of the noblest and most important industries, a bulwark of the world economy and a pathfinder for passenger and merchant ships.